-connotation - the meanings which a word suggests e.g. plump has positive connotations such as attractive, comfortable, cheerful; whereas fat has more negative connotations climax - the most exciting, effective or important part of a story, which usually comes near the end conflict - struggle that arises between characters, between characters and their circumstances or from opposing desires or values critical language awareness - the analysis of how meaning is constructed by those in power to maintain their position; the analysis of language forms to reveal the mechanics of power-based relationships.
+connotation - the meanings which a word suggests e.g. plump has positive connotations such as attractive, comfortable, cheerful; whereas fat has more negative connotations e.g. enrobée (plump) has a positive connotation whereas gras (fat) has more negative connotations climax - the most exciting, effective or important part of a story, which usually comes near the end conflict - struggle that arises between characters, between characters and their circumstances or from opposing desires or values critical language awareness - the analysis of how meaning is constructed by those in power to maintain their position; the analysis of language forms to reveal the mechanics of power-based relationships.
 It empowers the learner to resist manipulation and to use language sensitively critique - a detailed explanation or evaluation of something such as political beliefs decoding - to discover the meaning of a word or message decontextualised - taken out of the situation, events, or information related to it denotation - the literal or straightforward meaning of a word denouement - the exciting last part of a story or play disjunctive - in disjunctive writing systems (e.g. Sesotho and Setswana) there are spaces between morphemes; words are therefore shorter than in conjunctive writing systems (e.g. isiZulu and isiXhosa)

-dramatic irony - when the people watching a play know something that the characters do not, and can understand the real importance or meaning of what is happening element - one part or feature of a whole system, plan, piece of work etc, especially one that is basic or important emotive - emotive language is language which arouses strong feelings euphemism - a polite word or expression that you use instead of a more direct one to avoid shocking or upsetting someone, e.g. Pass away is a euphemism for die evocative - making people remember something by producing a feeling or memory in them explicit - clearly or directly stated (as opposed to implicit)
+dramatic irony - when the people watching a play know something that the characters do not, and can understand the real importance or meaning of what is happening element - one part or feature of a whole system, plan, piece of work etc., especially one that is basic or important emotive - emotive language is language which arouses strong feelings euphemism - a polite word or expression that you use instead of a more direct one to avoid shocking or upsetting someone, e.g. Pass away is a euphemism for die e.g. Elle nous a quittés.
+(She passed away) instead of Elle est morte.
+(She died)

+evocative - making people remember something by producing a feeling or memory in them explicit - clearly or directly stated (as opposed to implicit)

-exposure - given the chance to experience new ideas, ways of life, cultures etc falling action - refers to events that happen after the climax, where the tension has been released and the story moves towards its end.
+exposure - given the chance to experience new ideas, ways of life, cultures etc.

+falling action - refers to events that happen after the climax, where the tension has been released and the story moves towards its end.
 This is also known as the denouement generic - relating to a whole group of things rather than to one thing genre - a genre is a particular kind of text written with a specific purpose and audience in mind; it has a recognisable structure and language features.
 Examples are: novel, drama, poetry, short stories, film, diaries, journals, academic articles, comics, etc.

-homograph - a word that is spelled the same as another, but is different in meaning, origin, grammar, or pronunciation, e.g. the noun record is a homograph of the verb record homonym - a word which has both the same sound and spelling as another word but a different meaning e.g. the noun bear and the verb to bear homophone - a word which sounds the same as another but is spelled differently and has a different meaning e.g. one and won hyperbole - an exaggeration e.g. to describe something so that it appears bigger than it really is, for example, He gave me a mountainous plate of food.
+homograph - a word that is spelled the same as another, but is different in meaning, origin, grammar, or pronunciation, e.g. the noun record is a homograph of the verb record e.g. corner (to make dog-eared) and corner (a corner kick with an English pronunciation)

+homonym - a word which has both the same sound and spelling as another word but a different meaning e.g. the noun bear and the verb to bear e.g. un avocat (an avocado) and un avocat (a lawyer)

+homophone - a word which sounds the same as another but is spelled differently and has a different meaning e.g. one and won e.g. vers (toward), vert (green), ver (worm) et verre (glass)

+hyperbole - an exaggeration e.g. to describe something so that it appears bigger than it really is, for example, He gave me a mountainous plate of food.